openscript/awesome_hstore_translate/README.md

 ### Fallbacks
+It's possible to fall back to another language, if there is no or an empty value for the primary language.
 To enable fallbacks you can set `I18n.fallbacks` to `true` or enable it manually in the model:
 ```ruby
 class Page < ActiveRecord::Base
   translates :title, :content, fallbacks: true